Kong/docs.konghq.com/app/2.1.x/hybrid-mode.md

 ```

 `cluster_ca_cert` specifies the root CA certificate for `cluster_cert` and `cluster_cert_key`.
 This
-certificate must be the root CA certificate and not any of intermediate CA.
+certificate must be the root CA certificate and not any of an intermediate CA.
 Kong allows at most `3` levels of intermediate CAs to be used between the root CA and the cluster certificate.

-For Data Plane:
+Set the following configuration parameters in `kong.conf` on the Data Plane:

 ```
 cluster_mtls = pki
 cluster_server_name = control-plane.kong.yourcorp.tld
 ```

-`cluster_server_name` specifies the SNI (Server Name Indication extension) when Data Plane
+`cluster_server_name` specifies the SNI (Server Name Indication extension) to use for Data Plane
-connects to Control Plane through TLS.
-When not set, Data Plane will use `kong_clustering` as SNI.
+connections to the Control Plane through TLS.
+When not set, Data Plane will use `kong_clustering` as the SNI.

 ## Starting Data Plane Nodes